"You've Got A Friend In Me." -- Acrylic and spray paint on canvas, 18" x 24"

 Bastard alarm clock.
-Candace’s first inclination was to smash it, but instead she just rolled over, shut it off, and leaned her eyes against the window as they slowly peeled open.
-She rubbed her eyes and leaned her forehead against the window.
+Candace’s first inclination was to smash it, but instead she just rolled over, shut it off, and leaned her head against the window as her eyes slowly peeled open.
 Just past the sea's gray shoreline, littered with broken chunks of bony white coral, were the crumbling ruins of Melbourne.
 The shuttle flew over them toward the beehives beyond.
 The 3-D printed matrix of hexagonal flats stood eighteen stories tall, surrounded by fields of whip-like, green Nutrisoy stems.
 Candace steered the shuttle to a pockmarked road half a kilometer away from home.

 A dust cloud lifted around Candace’s feet as her thick-soled, standard issue boots hit the ground.
 She grabbed a canvas bucket hat from her knapsack and put it on, shading her eyes against the blazing sunlight.
 Candace squinted, annoyed, but an unfamiliar emotion quickly took its place—hope.
 Out there were eight other planets and dozens of moons, all of which promised something better than life on filthy fucking Earth in the year 2101.

 Candace flicked a switch and a ramp slid out of the shuttle's bay.
 Inside, a bulky haulbot rumbled as its engine booted up.
 She pulled a datapad from her pocket, tapped on it, and the bot rolled out on its six rubbery wheels.
 There were two arms on the front, one of which Candace grabbed and used to hoist herself atop the mechanical beast.
 On its already baking-hot roof, she stretched out a moment of relaxation.

 That was shattered by a scream in the distance.